smiah069/helloWorld/macosHelp.md

-**Note:**
+**Disclaimer**

-*This is not an organized document.
-I pretty much wrote whatever I had in mind but there are a lot of items (in  addition to what I have in this document) that I have in my Macintosh that didn't mention here.
-Hopefully, some day I will have time to organize this document and make it more complete.
-For now, it's for myself only.
-However, if you can benefit from it, please go for it!*
+*This document is very messy at this point!
+I started putting things here since I started learning latex back in 2010.
+Of course, many things have changed and some information placed here is obsolete!!.
+Hopefully, I will find some time down the road to delete some obsolete information/instructions and  make this document tidy for other users.
+It comes with no warranty and you can try some instructions placed here at your own risk!*

 **Some useful keyboard shortcut (full list is yet to type!)**